-The Board of Directors are pleased to recommend a dividend @ 7.5 % per Equity Share of 100/- each i.e. at Rs.
-7.5 for the year ended 31st March, 2019.
-The dividend on the Equity Share is subject to the approval of the share holders at the forthcoming Annual General Meeting and would result in a Dividend outflow of Rs 15,00,000/- and Dividend Distribution Tax of Rs.
-3,08,400./- aggregating to a total outflow of Rs.
-18,08,400/-.
+The Board of Directors are pleased to recommend a dividend @ 5 % per Equity Share of 100/- each i.e. at Rs.5 for the year ended 31st March, 2020.
+The dividend on the Equity Share is subject to the approval of the share holders at the forthcoming Annual General Meeting and would result in a Dividend outflow of Rs 10,00,000/-.